 - Because eggs are so rich in protein, fat, and nutrients, they are highly coveted sources of food for many predators.
 Squirrels, rats, reptiles, cats, snakes, raccoons, and many other predators will eat eggs.
 Other birds, including vultures, jays, crows, gulls, skuas, and raptors, will also eat any eggs they can find.
 Many nesting birds will even eat the eggshells from their own chicks, which not only replenishes the adults' calcium, but also helps protect the nest from predators by removing the shells.

 - Not all birds lay eggs in their own nests or even raise their own chicks.
 There are many species of brood parasites, birds that deliberately lay eggs in others' nests and let "foster" parents raise the chicks, even when the birds are different species.
 Brown-headed cowbirds and common cuckoos are well known brood parasites.
 Other birds, especially many different ducks, practice egg dumping, which means laying their eggs in a communal nest of the same species.

 - While birds are well known for their egg-laying prowess, they are not the only creatures to lay eggs outside the body.
-Many reptiles, fish, amphibians and insects also lay eggs that have to be fertilized or incubated before they will hatch.
-Only a few mammals – platypuses and spiny anteaters – lay eggs.
+Many reptiles, fish, amphibians, and insects also lay eggs that have to be fertilized or incubated before they will hatch.
+Only a few mammals, including platypuses and spiny anteaters, lay eggs.
 Dinosaurs also laid eggs.

 - Humans consume many different types of eggs for food.
-While chicken eggs are the most common, the eggs of ducks, quail, turkeys, emus, geese, guineafowl, ostriches and pheasants are also considered delicacies in many areas.
-The eggs of different birds vary in texture, nutritional content and taste.
-For chicken eggs, there is no difference between eggs with white or brown shells.
+While chicken eggs are the most common, the eggs of ducks, quail, turkeys, emus, geese, guineafowl, ostriches, and pheasants are also considered delicacies in many areas.
+The eggs of different birds vary in texture, nutritional content, and taste.
+For chicken eggs, there is no nutritional or taste difference between eggs with white or brown shells.